tobias-klingel/Security-hardening/Hardening_Ubuntu_with_Lynis-ChatGPT-and-Ansible/Readme.md

 ![Used stripe](./pics/lynis_ChatGPT4_ubuntu_improvedDrawing.jpeg)

-**Steps to harden a Ubuntu worksatation with Lynis, ChatGPT 4 and Ansible**
+**Steps to harden a Ubuntu workstation with Lynis, ChatGPT 4 and Ansible**

 1. Run Lynis on the Ubuntu Server.
 2. Copy the Lynis results into ChatGPT4.